LF-Decentralized-Trust-labs/LF-Decentralized-Trust-labs.github.io/labs/lfdt/aries-labs.md

 Aries labs

 # Short Description
-As Hyperledger Aries transitions to archived status, there are a few repos for which the maintainers would like to transition to labs.
+Labs related to Hyperledger Aries

 # Scope of Lab
-_Enter the scope of the lab.
-This should include enough information to allow the Lab stewards to understand how it fits within LF Decentralized Trust's mission._
+As  Hyperledger Aries transitions to archived status, there are a few repos for which the maintainers would like to transition to labs:
+- Aries Framework Kotlin - Aries Framework Kotlin is an Android framework for [Aries](https://github.com/hyperledger/aries) protocol.
+- Aries Framework Swift - Aries Framework Swift is an iOS framework for [Aries](https://github.com/hyperledger/aries) protocol.
+- Aries Uniffi Wrappers: This repository contains the wrappers for the following libraries: Aries Askar, AnonCreds Rust, and Indy VDR.
+The wrappers are generated using [UniFFI](https://github.com/mozilla/uniffi-rs).
+UniFFI can generate several language bindings including Swift, Kotlin, and Python.
+Kotlin wrappers are generated with [uniffi-kotlin-multiplatform-bindings](https://gitlab.com/trixnity/uniffi-kotlin-multiplatform-bindings).

 # Initial Committers